FiloSottile/whoami.filippo.io/README.md

     IdentitiesOnly yes
 ```

+and above this block (the first matching option is applied,
+`Host \*` directives must come last),
-and then specify what keys should be used for each host:
+specify what keys should be used for each host:

 ```
 Host example.com